CraftAcademyLabs/ca_course/week3/portfolio_challenge/5_more_focus_on_projects.md

 There are a few things to look out for.

 Pay attention to the `props` parameter we are receiving.
 It's the `project` object we sent off from the `Projects` component.
 We  populate our HTML with data from that object (i.e. `project.name`, `project.description`, etc.)

-Also, please note the way we define inline style for the `img` tag.
-In react, we need to do it slightly differently than we do in regular HTML5. `style={{ height: '150px', objectFit: 'cover' }}` is the React way to do `style="height: 150px; object-fit: cover;"`.
-We also set `style` on one of the divs.
-What attribute are we setting on that one?

 ## Wrap up
 By adding a new component we can keep the code cleaner and more readable.
 It is also possible for us to reuse the component in other parts of the application.
 Can you think of any other use case for the `ProjectCard`?
 Does the naming hinder you from thinking of one?